chris-mcclure/CS372-Proj3/README.md

 6 players it is a hexagon: 	⬡
 etc

+Anything past 8 is just a more rounded circle but if we want to we can do it just kind of boring.

 Each player has a paddle about 1/4 to 1/2 the size of their side, controls are very limited you can only move left or right on your side.
 You lose a point if the ball goes past you into your side, and the person who last touched the ball when it goes into your side gains a point.

 The idea is for this to work locally with 4+ controllers at first but would like to be able to play on separate computers over the web.
 Using Unity we should be able to compile/play with no disparity between Linux, Windows, and OSX.